How to hire an electric car: rental and subscription services explained

-Or perhaps you don’t want to own a car and would prefer to hire as you need?
-If so, there are several companies that work on a membership basis, allowing you to rent as you drive.
-Others offer longer-term rental, from daily to monthly, and many include all costs like insurance, maintenance and even charging.
+Another good reason is if you don’t want to own a car at all, and instead prefer to hire cars as and when you need them.
+There are several companies that use memberships, allowing you to rent as you drive.
+You can also get longer-term rental, from daily to monthly, and many include all costs like insurance, maintenance and even charging.

 Where can I hire an electric car?

-The electric-car hire market is growing rapidly – and the traditional rental companies appear to be lagging behind electric-only start-ups.
-There are a myriad of options out there, from car-club-style services with a monthly fee that allow you to pay for an electric car only when you need it, to more traditional ‘self-drive’ schemes.
+There are different types of electric-car hire companies, from car-club-style services with a monthly fee that allow you to pay for an electric car only when you need it, to more traditional ‘self-drive’ schemes.